nayfin/demo-co-old/README.md

 - Decide on a name for your workspace/organization.
 It's a good idea to make this short.
 It can be something non-descriptive (@mango) if you want to have disparate libraries, or something descriptive (@ngstate) if you want to have a group of related libraries.

 - Create an NPM Organization [here](https://www.npmjs.com/org/create).
 This will align with your Nx workspace name name allowing you to "scope" your libraries to one namespace.
-Do this before creating workspace to ensure that the organization name you want is available
+Do this before creating workspace to ensure that the organization name you want is available.

 ### 2. Install Dependencies